Nicolás Ovalle Raffo

-Nicolás Ignacio Ovalle Raffo (born April 12, 2000) is a Chilean soccer player who plays as a midfielder for Spanish club Andratx in the Tercera Federación.
+Nicolás Ignacio Ovalle Raffo (born April 12, 2000) is a Chilean former footballer.

 Early career

-Ovalle Raffo began playing with La Roca Futbol Club in South Weber, Utah when he was seven.
+Ovalle Raffo was born in Chile, but moved to the United States, when he was only 12 days old.
+He began playing with La Roca Futbol Club in South Weber, Utah when he was seven.
 Afterwards he joined Real Salt Lake Arizona, a satellite team of the Real Salt Lake Academy.
 In 2018, he moved to the youth system of Chilean club Unión Española.
 In December 2019, after being told he wouldn't be extended with Unión Española, he returned home to his family in the United States, and was soon invited to try out with Toronto FC II in the new year, where his brother played.

 Club career

 On July 6, 2020, he signed a professional contract with Toronto FC II of USL League One.
 He was unable to appear for the team in 2020, as the club withdrew from the 2020 season due to the COVID-19 pandemic, although the club picked up his option for the 2021 season.
-He made his debut on July 23 in a substitute appearance against New England Revolution II.
+He made his debut on July 23, 2021 in a substitute appearance against New England Revolution II.

+In 2022, he played with Salt City SC in USL League Two.

-In 2022, he began training with Spanish club CD Atlético Baleares, but was unable to sign due to a quota issue, but was invited to train with the team for the next six months, with the aim of signing with the club in January.
+In late 2022, he began training with Spanish club CD Atlético Baleares, but was unable to sign due to a quota issue, but was invited to train with the team for the next six months, with the aim of signing with the club in January.
 In February 2023, he signed with Andratx in the Tercera Federación.
 He made his debut on February 12 against Constància.

+In late July 2024, he signed with the Real Monarchs of MLS Next Pro, after having trained with the club for the prior couple of months.
+He made his debut on September 13 against the Tacoma Defiance.

 International career

 Ovalle Raffo is of Chilean and Italian descent and also holds a US Green Card.
-He has represented Chile at the youth level and was named to the premiminary roster for the Chile U17 national team for the 2017 FIFA U-17 World Cup.
+He has represented Chile at the youth level and was named to the preliminary roster for the Chile U17 national team for the 2017 FIFA U-17 World Cup.

+Coaching career

+Nicolás and his brother, Adolfo, started coaching at the Real Salt Lake youth ranks.

-Personal
+Personal life

-He is the son of former footballer Adolfo Ovalle and the younger brother of footballer Adolfo Ovalle.
+He is the son of former footballer Adolfo "Fito" Ovalle and the younger brother of footballer Adolfo Ovalle.